thelv/abscat.org-abstract_catalog/README.md

 If we wanna select only person Bob and his mother we write: person='Bob' mother

-If we wanna to select only person with mother Alice we write:
+If we wanna to select only person with mother Alice we use double dot (":") character :
 person: mother='Alice'

 If we wanna select only mother of person Bob and not select Bob himself we write: